Conscious Reciprocity: The Space Between Giving and Receiving

 When we exchange money consciously, we’re not commercializing the sacred - we’re honoring it.
 We’re saying, “I see your time, your training, your heart, and I value the energy you’ve poured into this.”

-Sacred doesn’t mean free.
+Sacred doesn’t need to mean free.

 It means valued.